o19s/hello-ltr/README.md

 - Run `jupyter notebook` and load the hello-ltr notebook
 - Run thru each cell to get more familiar with the LTR pipeline

+# Docker Compose

+If you hit any snags with the JDK or python dependencies, the [docker](https://github.com/o19s/hello-ltr/docker) folder has a docker-compose configuration that prepares an environment to run all of the notebooks.